python/cpython/Doc/library/dbhash.rst

 .. method:: dbhash.first()

-   It's possible to loop over every key/value pair in the database using this method   and the :meth:`next` method.
+   It's possible to loop over every key/value pair in the database using this method and the :meth:`!next` method.
 The traversal is ordered by the databases internal hash values, and won't be sorted by the key values.
 This method returns the starting key.